michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-10-unit-design.md

 > - Mid-semester: You'll apply those skills in realistic scenarios for assessment
 > - Late semester: You'll use AI independently as a professional tool
 >
-> By the end, you'll have practiced difficult conversations dozens of times—something that would be impossible without AI.
+> By the end, you'll have practiced difficult conversations dozens of times,something that would be impossible without AI.
 You'll also know when to trust AI, when to question it, and when human judgment must override technology.
 >
 > This isn't about making your degree easier.
 It's about preparing you for professional practice in an AI-augmented world."